kbridenhaag/indonesia.nl/src/en/visa.md

 4. Show proof of a __hotel booking__:

-* Indonesians and bearers of an Indonesian visa or residence permit (KITAS/P), who __do not domicile in Bali, Batam or Bintan__ must have a hotel booking for __at least 4 days & 3 nights stay__
+* Indonesians and bearers of an Indonesian visa or residence permit (KITAS/P), who __do not domicile in Bali, Batam or Bintan__ must have a hotel booking for __at least 4 days & 3 nights stay__.
+You can find [a list of CHSE certified hotels in Bali here](https://www.welcomebacktobali.com/blog/travellers-info/chse-certified-hotels-in-bali)

 * Indonesians and bearers of an Indonesian residence permit (KITAS/P), who __do domicile in Bali, Batam or Bintan__, can go to their homes after their PCR test

 5. Undergo a PCR test on arrival.
 The traveller must stay inside the hotel room until receiving the PCR test result.
-If the __PCR test is negative__, the traveller is allowed to go outside of the hotel’s premises and travel within either the Bali, Batam or Bintan region.
-If the __PCR test was positive__, travellers with mild or no symptoms have to continue the quarantine in the accommodation and it is recommended to continue with the self-quarantine for 14 days.
+If the PCR test is negative, the traveller is allowed to go outside of the hotel’s premises and travel within either the Bali, Batam or Bintan region.
+If the PCR test was positive, travellers with mild or no symptoms have to continue the quarantine in the accommodation and it is recommended to continue with the self-quarantine for 14 days.
 The travellers with severe symptoms will be treated in the hospital.
 The hospital cost for foreign citizens will be borne by themselves, and for Indonesian citizens will be borne by the Indonesian Government.

 6. On the third day after the arrival, they must undergo another PCR test at the accommodation.
 If the PCR test is negative, the traveller can continue their activities on Bali, Batam or Bintan.

 7. On the fourth day after the arrival, and after receiving a negative test result on the third day, the traveller is allowed to travel to other islands outside of the Bali, Batam, or Bintan region.

 8. Register the vaccination received abroad through the following website of the Indonesian Ministry of Health:
 [https://vaksinln.dto.kemkes.go.id/sign/in](https://vaksinln.dto.kemkes.go.id/sign/in)
 and upload this data in the Peduli Lindungi app.
 You will receive a QR Code which can be scanned, for example if you want to enter malls, restaurants and other public places.

 ### Health protocol and quarantine regulations for other Indonesian regions

-All international travellers who are allowed to enter Indonesia must follow Indonesian Health Protocol.
-Upon arrival the traveller must:
+International travellers arriving through other entry points into the territory of the Republic of Indonesia, must follow the following health protocols and quarantine regulations.
+The international traveller must:

 1. Show a result of negative PCR Test that was taken maximum **48 hours before departure**.